 Based on the facts, there are instances when you might be capable of repaying your fraudulently acquired benefits without being criminally charged.
 Most counties in California, including San Francisco and Fresno, provide diversion programs for welfare fraud.
 Individual-based diversion programs vary.
 However, generally, they allow persons with no or criminal record and who haven't deprived the state/county of so much money the chance to pay back the funds in exchange for a case dismissal.

-Suppose the prosecutor is unwilling to agree that you pay restitution instead of filing a criminal charge.
-In that case, voluntary paying back all your fraudulently obtained benefits might convince the court to lower your sentence.
+Suppose the prosecutor is unwilling to agree that you pay restitution in place of filing a criminal charge.
+In that case, voluntarily paying back all your fraudulently-obtained benefits might convince the court to lower your sentence.